 Titles available on DVD and streaming video as of April 2011.

 Most streaming videos listed are available exclusively to AU students, staff and faculty after an online authentications by AUID#.

 This is a selective list of video holdings in the American University Library .
-FALADIN catalog (www.catalog.wrlc.org) For complete up-to-date holdings (including VHS tapes) please refer to the library
+Filmographies are created by doing multiple keyword searches in the ALADIN catalog to capture as many titles on a topic as possible.
+For complete up-to-date holdings (including VHS tapes) please refer to the library ALADIN catalog (www.catalog.wrlc.org)

 There are also over

 1500 streaming videos in the Films-On-Demand Health and Medicine collection.